BiuBiuBiLL/NPEET_LNC/README.md

 ```

-To see the test example in ``test.py'', simply type the following in terminal:
+To see the test example in ``test.py'', simply type the following in terminal

 ```python test.py
 Output:
 Testing 2D linear relationship Y=X+Uniform_Noise